Barjak/Barjak/README.md

 I'm Jakob Barger.
 I build pipe organs and code sometimes.
-My passion is optimal design of rollerboards (Wellenbreter).
+One of my passions is optimal design of rollerboards (Wellenbreter).
-I enjoy optimization problems and cryptography.
+I enjoy optimization problems, AI, and cryptography.